Anne of York (daughter of Edward IV): Under Richard III

 After the failure of Buckingham's rebellion, Richard III began negotiations with his brother's widow.
 On 1 March 1484, the king publicly swore that the daughters of Edward IV would not be harmed or molested; in addition, Richard III promised that they would not be imprisoned in the Tower or any other prison, that they would be placed "in respectable places of good name and reputation", and later be married to "men of noble birth" and given dowry lands with an annual income of 200 marks each.
 On the same day, the memorandum was delivered to the dowager queen, along with provisions.
 The princesses with great joy agreed to leave their gloomy abode and go under the care of their "gracious uncle", who allocated them chambers in his palace.
 Tudor historian Edward Hall wrote that Richard III "made all the daughters of his brother solemnly arrive at his palace; as if with new familiar and loving entertainment they were supposed to forget...the trauma inflicted on them and the tyranny that preceded this".

-Soon after the daughters of Edward IV arrived at court, the king began to look for suitable suitors for his nieces: for Anne, he chose Thomas Howard, the son and heir of the 1st Earl of Surrey and second-in-line to the Dukedom of Norfolk, to show his favor to his family.
+Soon after the daughters of Edward IV arrived at court, the king began to look for suitable suitors for his nieces.
+For Anne, he chose Thomas Howard, the son and heir of the 1st Earl of Surrey and second-in-line to the Dukedom of Norfolk, to show his favor to the Howard family.
 The betrothal was signed in 1484, but the king didn't have time to formalise the marriage.